MGSerag/alx-system_engineering-devops/0x01-variables_if_else_while/README.md

 Prints all single digit numbers of base 10 starting from 0, followed by a new line.
 ## 6-print_numberz.c
 Prints all single digit numbers of base 10 starting from 0, followed by a new line without using any variable of type char.
+## 7-print_tebahpla.c
+Prints the lowercase alphabet in reverse, followed by a new line.